Prince16203/Inductions/Task1/README.md

-## Repository Overview
+## Overview

-This repository consists of two folders:
+This folder consists of 2 subfolders

 1. **Folder 1: Subtask 1 - CNN Model for AI vs Real Image Classification**
    - Description: This folder contains a Convolutional Neural Network (CNN) model trained on a provided dataset to classify images as either AI-generated or real.
 The model is implemented using a sequential architecture.